Contemporary-Physicslab/Demolab/book/book/4 thermodynamics/4B heat and the first law/4B60 Mechanical Equivalent of Heat/4B6003 Dropping Lead Shot/4B6003 Dropping Lead Shot.md

 - poor thermal conductivity between the lead shot and the thermistor
 - the lead shot slides down the tube instead of falling from one end to the other end of the tube

-Taking into account the heat capacity of the alluminium plate, the conservation of mechanical energy we get:
+Taking into account the heat capacity of the alluminium plate, the conservation of mechanical energy gives:

 $m_{Pb}gh = m_{Pb}C_{p,Pb} \Delta{T_{Pb}} + m_{Al}C_{p,Al} \Delta{T_{Al}}$